StamusNetworks/scirius/README.rst

 There is now different operations available in the ``Action`` menu

+* Edit sources: select which sources of signatures to use in the Ruleset
 * Edit categories: select which categories of signatures to use in the Ruleset
 * Add rule to suppressed list: if a rule is in this list then it will not be part of the generated Ruleset
 * Remove rule from suppressed list: this remove a rule from the previously mentioned list thus reenabling it in the Ruleset